ryanmead/bubble-tree/README.md

 ## 5. Customize your site
 Congratulations!
 Your site should be basically up and running.
 Now you're ready to customize it to make it your own.
 ### Portrait vs Landscape
 Nested `<ul>` lists are displayed to the right of their parent `<li>` elements.
 They add width, but not height, to their parents.
-At runtime, JavaScript sizes the list to fit the screen, regardless of the orientation of either.
 Use one `<li>` element in your top-level `<ul>` list for a landscape orientation dominated by one large circle.
 Use two or more `<li>` elements for a portrait orientation.
+At runtime, JavaScript resizes the list to fit the limiting viewport dimension.

 ### Background Images
-By default, background images are shown centered and scaled to cover the circle.
+Setting a CSS `background-image` for an  `<li>` element completely fills the bubble without overflowing.
+By default, the image is centered and scaled to cover the circle.
+It's easy enough to override this with your own CSS if you want something else.

 # Limitations
 ## Text meant to appear inside a circle can't go directly inside the `<li>` tag